-Not Just Coffee has not one, not two, but FIVE locations, each with a cool and casual atmosphere perfect for grabbing a latte and/or admiring the design staring back at you (we’re talking major coffee art skills).
+Not Just Coffee has not one, not two, but SIX locations, each with a cool and casual atmosphere perfect for grabbing a latte and/or admiring the design staring back at you (we’re talking major coffee art skills).
 Their vanilla latte is big hype around Charlotte, and word on the street is, they make their own vanilla sugar, too.

 Forever in search of the perfect cold brew that has just the right amount of strength and silkiness?
 Us too… and we’re happy to report that the search is over!
 South End Grind, inside Urban MVMNT on Clanton Rd., is one of the hippest coffee shops to hit the Charlotte scene.
 And they’ve got a cold brew on tap that packs a punch and will keep you going all day.
 For their more limited brews, they use an AeroPress to extract the flavors of each individual coffee (we mentioned that they’re hip, right?).
 Check ’em out.